-Based on the data provided (See 'Experimental Data'), we use phase coherence connectivity to obtain the dFC, with the size $N \times N \times T$, where $N= 200$ is the number of parcellated brain regions, and $T= 276$ is the number of recording frames.
-The micro states are confirmed by applying the $k-means$ clustering analysis on all the leading eigenvectors acorss time points and subjects (i.e., $276\times 31 = 8556$ leading eigenvectors for ketamine group).
-By doing this, on one hand, as many as significant microstates are collected, on the other hand, the statistics is therefore more meaningful.
+Based on the data provided (see 'Experimental Data'), we use phase coherence connectivity to obtain the dFC, with the size $N \times N \times T$, where $N= 200$ is the number of parcellated brain regions, and $T= 276$ is the number of recording frames.
+The microstates are confirmed by performing $k-means$ clustering analysis on all the leading eigenvectors across time points and subjects (i.e., $276\times 31 = 8556$ leading eigenvectors for the ketamine group).
+By doing so, as many significant microstates as possible are collected, and the statistics are therefore more meaningful.
 The parameter $k$ in $k-means$ clustering changes from 2 to 50, repeating each 30 times.
-Each thermodynamic property gained below is the average across these 30 calculations.
+Each thermodynamic property obtained below is the average over these 30 calculations.

-$S_{imi}$ is firstly calculated for both groups.
-It is found that $\overline{S_{imi}} \ge 0.80 $ on each stage, which means that the $SFC$ can be presented by the linear combination of the micro states.
-Furthermore, the brain system on each stage can be seen with determined particals $N$, volume $V$ and temperature $T$, accordingly the {\it Canonical ensemble theory} based on EET model described above is applied. $T$ is further seen not to change across the stages, and set 1$K$ without losing the generality.
+$S_{imi}$ is first calculated for both groups.
+It is found that $\overline{S_{imi}} \ge 0.80 $ in each stage, which means that $SFC$ can be presented by the linear combination of the microstates.
+Furthermore, the brain system at each stage can be seen with determined particles $N$, volume $V$ and temperature $T$; accordingly, {\it canonical ensemble theory} based on the EET model described above is applied. $T$ is further seen not to change across the stages and is set to 1~$K$ without losing generality.

-{\bf The thermodynamic properties:} Internal energy $E$, entropy $S$ and $F$ for ketamine group and the controlled group are shown in table 1 and table 2, respectively.
+{\bf The thermodynamic properties} The internal energy $E$, entropy $S$ and $F$ for the ketamine group and the control group are shown in Table 1 and Table 2, respectively.

-In table 1, one can see that compared to the baseline, the internal energy does not change significantly, whereas the entropy has increased on stage1 and stage2, and the free energy has decreased.
-According to Boltzmann formula of entropy, the entropy can be also written as $S = kln\Omega$, where $\Omega$ corresponds to the number of microstates.
-Therefore, one can conclude that more microstates in brain have emerged after the injection of ketamine.
-Tabel 2 shows the corresponding results for the controlled group.
-One can see that the internal energy and entropy show the similar trends with those shown in the ketamine group, i.e., compared to the baseline, the internal energy does not show significant differences on stage1 and stage2, entropy has increased on stage1 and stage2, and the $F$ decreased.
+In Table 1, one can see that compared to that at baseline, the internal energy does not change significantly, whereas the entropy has increased in stage 1 and stage 2, and the free energy has decreased.
+According to the Boltzmann formula of entropy, the entropy can also be written as $S = \kappa ln\Omega$, where $\Omega$ corresponds to the number of microstates.
+Therefore, one can conclude that more microstates in the brain emerged after the injection of ketamine.
+Table 2 shows the corresponding results for the control group.
+One can see that the internal energy, entropy and free energy show similar trends with those observed in the ketamine group.